Once upon a time

 In 1912, Krång-Johan Eriksson founded his own knife production in Östnor.
 He had previously worked at Frosts, but did not get on well with the management and was literally fired.
 The idea of emigrating to North America attracted him but first he wanted to try his own luck.
 Together with Lok-Anders Mattsson, he founded the knife factory that would become part of Morakniv a hundred years later.
 There was also no emigration for Krång-Johan.

 During the 1920s and 1930s, Morakniv consolidated and strengthened its position in the world, which also gave reasons for adding “Sweden” to the blade stamp.
 At the time, there were a number of active knife manufacturers in the village who somehow competed with each other, which led to a development for a growing market worldwide.

 The red colour

 The typical red stained handle came from this era, which over time has become something of a sign for the knives from Östnor.
-From the beginning, curly birch was the obvious material for the more expensive knives, but when there was a shortage, ordinary birch was stained with a red colour before being varnished.
+From the beginning, the handle was made of untreated ordinary birch, waste pieces from the timber sled production.
+Later, curly masur birch became the obvious material for the more expensive knives, but when curly masur birch became a scarce commodity, they returned to ordinary birch and to make it look like mahogany, the handles were stained with a reddish colour before they were varnished.
 As production increased, the stains were abandoned and the handles were painted with a dark red colour instead, which eventually appeared in many different shades through the years.

 A helpful spirit